CNES/swot-hydrology-toolbox/processing/PGE/lake_tile/README.md

 * __NB_PIX_MAX_DELAUNEY__ is the max number of pixels used for Delaunay triangulation (when ```HULL_METHOD = 1.1```)
 * __NB_PIX_MAX_CONTOUR__ is the maximum number of contour points (when ```HULL_METHOD = 2```)
 * __BIGLAKE_MODEL, BIGLAKE_MIN_SIZE, BIGLAKE_GRID_SPACING, BIGLAKE_GRID_RES__ are parameters specific to the processing of "big" lakes, ie. lakes with an area greater than BIGLAKE_MIN_SIZE
-* __NB_DIGITS__ are the number of digits for a counter of lakes in a tile or pass, used in the LakeID of each observed lake
+* __NB_DIGITS__ are the number of digits for a counter of lakes in a tile or pass, used in the obs_id identifier of each observed lake

 ### Input files